 According to Islamic accounts, Muhammad returned home to Khadijah in a state of terror after receiving his first revelation from what appeared to be the Archangel Gabriel.
 He told her what happened.
 She comforted him and supported him from then on.
 Khadijah’s moral support made Muhammad believe in his mission and her financial support was indispensable for the survival of Islam in its early days.
 Apart from a wife Khadijah was like a mother to Muhammad, which might be very similar to the relationship between Mary Magdalene and Jesus as well as Eve and Adam.
 She may have been Muhammad’s boss in more than one way as she may have been an avatar of God.

-Evidence in the Quran for God being a woman is hard to find but the Quran claims that God is the greatest schemer1 and capable of deception.2 The existence of different religions and theological disputes are part of the plan, the Quran claims.
+There is not much evidence in the Quran for God being a woman but the Quran claims that God is the greatest schemer1 and capable of deception.2 The existence of different religions and theological disputes are part of the plan, the Quran claims.
 Jesus is called Son of Mary in the Quran3 while Christians call him Son of God.
 This is a remarkable coincidence because God’s name may have been Mary.

 Except for Mary, the mother of Jesus, no woman is mentioned by name in the Quran.
 If God is the source of the Quran, and God has been many of the women mentioned in the Torah and the Gospel, She might have avoided speaking about Herself in the third person as much as possible.
 Sura 19 is dedicated to Mary.
 The Quran also claims that Mary was a virgin when she gave birth to Jesus.
 The virgin birth, which is the miracle of the Mother Goddess, is claimed to be one of God’s greatest miracles.